 Behind Florida's palm trees, tropical birds and beautiful beaches is a state with a multitude of very serious problems that are being ignored by its political leaders.
 These problems undermine the well-being of Florida’s residents and place their future at risk.
-Those who are considering moving to Florida should be aware of the facts in this research paper.
-In June, 2014 delegates at the Florida Alliance for Retired Americans annual convention voted unanimously to urge persons not to relocate to Florida unless they become active in changing Florida for the better.
+Those who are considering visiting or moving to Florida should be aware of the facts in this research paper.
+In June, 2014 delegates at the Florida Alliance for Retired Americans annual convention voted unanimously to recommend persons not to relocate to Florida unless they become active in changing Florida for the better.
+In June, 2015 this resolution was readopted and expanded to include visitors.

-This research finds that Florida is ranked: first in fraud; first in identity theft; first in home foreclosures; first in public corruption convictions; first in the number of physicians who are prolific prescribers of controlled substances (narcotics) to Medicare patients; first in numbers of dangerous cities among the top 100 cities with the greatest numbers of local violent crimes reported to the FBI; second in the number of school shootings since the tragedy at Sandy Hook; third in widest income disparity between the top 1 percent and the bottom 99%; third in proportion of long-term jobless; among the three worst states for future retirement security; eighth in violent crime rate; 42nd in per capita spending on public welfare programs; 44th in a positive environment to foster the professional well-being of teachers; 46th in STEM jobs (science, technology, engineering and math); 48th in per capita spending on public education; 49th in per capita spending on higher education; 49th in access to emergency care; and 50th in the safety of pedestrians.
+This paper reports research findings that Florida is ranked: first in fraud; first in identity theft; first in home foreclosures; first in public corruption convictions; first in the number of physicians who are prolific prescribers of controlled substances (narcotics) to Medicare patients; first in numbers of dangerous cities among the top 100 cities with the greatest numbers of local violent crimes reported to the FBI; second in the number of school shootings since the tragedy at Sandy Hook; third in widest income disparity between the top 1 percent and the bottom 99%; among the three worst states for future retirement security; ninth in violent crime rate; 44th in per capita spending on public welfare programs; 44th in a positive (quality) environment to foster the professional well-being of teachers; 46th in STEM jobs (science, technology, engineering and math); 49th in per capita spending on higher education; 49th in access to emergency care; 50th in per capita spending on all public education; and 50th in the safety of pedestrians.

 Florida's very wide income disparity increases poverty, limits job creation, diminishes the well-being of the middle class, and reduces the potential for future prosperity, particularly for young persons.
 Florida's tax system heavily favors the rich by placing a greater tax burden on the poor and middle class.

-The Florida Alliance of Retired Americans believes these and Florida's other problems can be overcome by modernizing Florida's tax structure by reinstating the intangibles tax, closing tax loopholes, and by repealing the most regressive sales tax exemptions.
-These changes to Florida’s tax laws would provide increased funding for law enforcement, public education, and for other core government responsibilities, such as the judicial system, social services and consumer protection.
+The Florida Alliance of Retired Americans believes these and Florida's other problems can be overcome by modernizing Florida's tax structure by reinstating the intangibles tax, closing tax loopholes, expanding the sales tax to include services, and by repealing the most regressive sales tax exemptions.
+These changes to Florida’s tax laws would provide increased funding for law enforcement, public education, and for other core government responsibilities, such as the judicial system, health care, social services and consumer protection.
 Unfortunately, business as usual by Florida’s political leaders will likely deepen Florida's severe problems.

 Florida’s State and Local Taxes Are Extremely Regressive

-Florida has the Second Most Regressive State and Local Tax Structure of all States.
+Florida has the second most regressive state and local tax structure of all states.
 This means that the poor and the middle class are taxed at higher rates than the wealthy in all but one state (Washington).
-Here are Florida's most recent statistics - the poorest 20% of Florida's non elderly persons paid 13.2 percent of their incomes in state and local taxes compared with 8.3% for the middle 60% and only 2.3% for the top 1 percent.
-Forty-nine states have fairer state and local taxes than Florida's. http://www.itep.org/pdf/whopaysreport.pdf Data are for the year 2010.
+Here are Florida's most recent statistics - the poorest 20% of Florida's non elderly persons paid 12.9 percent of their incomes in state and local taxes compared with 8.3% for the middle 60% and only 1.9% for the top 1 percent.
+Forty-nine states have fairer state and local taxes than Florida's. http://www.itep.org/pdf/whopaysreport.pdf The research study was published in January, 2015.
 See page 4.

 Income Disparity is Unacceptably Wide, Limiting Opportunity and Increasing Poverty